cyrbon/pylongecity/README.md

 ### A simple python script to quickly search longecity threads for relevant information

 While being very simple, it's still concurrent and uses disk-persistent caching to download each page only once.
-It was written very quickly, did not undergo any serious testing and is not indended for anything besides personal use.

 The typical use case is finding and filtering posts by phrases or words, authors, date, rating, links (e.g., references to pubmed) or any combination of the above.
 The `render` method takes a list of posts and shows them in a browser, where it's easier to read.
 If you want to get the most of it, you probably want to use an interactive shell like `ipython`